isomerpages/nlb-biblioasia/_oct-2021/the-role-of-foraging-in-malay-cuisine.md

 <div style="background-color: white;">
 <br/>
 <img src="pending photo" style="width: 100px; height: 100px;" />
 	<b>Khir Johari</b> is a researcher of Malay history and culture, and former vice-president of the Singapore Heritage Society.
-He has a Bachelor of Science degree in mathematics from Santa Clara University and a Masters in education from Stanford University.
-The Food of Singapore Malays (2021) is his first book.
+He has a Bachelor of Science degree in mathematics from Santa Clara University and a Masters in education from Stanford University. <i>The Food of Singapore Malays</i> (2021) is his first book.
 </div>

 #### **NOTES**